sidneyshafer/JS_DSA/readme.md

   * Returns all nodes in the tree in their underlying order
 * DFS - PreOrder can be used to "export" a tree structure so that it is easily reconstructed or copied.

+**Summary & Recap**
+* Trees are non-linear data structures that contain a root and child nodes.
+* Binary Trees can have values of any type, but at most two children for each parent.
+* Binary Search Trees are a more specific version of binary trees where every node to the left of a parent is less than it's value and every node to the right is greater.
+* We can search through Trees using BFS and DFS.

 [Back to Data Structures](#data-structures) :arrow_up: | [Back to Top](#js-data-structures--algorithms) :arrow_up:

 ----